 At 4:00PM, SFX breaks for linner (lunch/dinner), then meets with the director of the project to discuss his vision for the next few scenes she'll be working on.

-At 4pm, SFX breaks for linner (lunch/dinner) and then meets with the director of the project to discuss his vision for the next few scenes she will be working on.
-The director informs her that he envisions a cool, jazzy number playing on the car radio in the scene at the beach (yeah, there's a car radio in a Civil War era film; looks like the writer and director really did their research), mentions that he wants the gunfire in the opening battle sequence to sound sort of far off in the distance to really accentuate that first explosion, and explains that he wants the music and sound in the closing scene to make theaudience feel like they are right there with the actors onboard that Viking ship.
+The director informs her that he envisions a cool, jazzy number playing on the car radio in the scene at the beach (yeah—there's a car radio in a Civil War-era film; looks like the writer and director really did their research), and explains that he wants the music and sound in the closing scene to make the audience feel like they're right there with the actors onboard that Viking ship.
 Wow—do these guys even know when the Civil War was?

-By midnight, SFX has finally gotten through the scenes she had scheduled herself to complete for the day.
-It's on to #78-84 tomorrow.
+By midnight, SFX has finally gotten through the scenes she'd scheduled herself to complete for the day.
+It's on to scenes seventy-eight thru eighty-four tomorrow.
 For now, she's just going to grab her bag, go home to her husband, and try to stop hearing the cannons.